Heholord/FalconStats/README.md

 npm install -g
 ```

-Custom motd scripts can be loaded into the `/etc/motd` file.
+Custom motd scripts can be placed into the `/etc/update-motd` folder.

 ## Run scripts